 1.10 - What are some good channels to try first?

-#BBS is the primary channel.
 Check our Channels To Try page, as well as our "Getting help online" reference.

 1.11 - Where can I get a list of servers?